erc-dharma/tfc-khmer-epigraphy/README.md

 + Once you’re there, type the following command followed by ENTER:
   * `git pull`
       + do this every time you start working, to get most recent version
+      + also do it every time you are going to do the following steps
 + Once you start making edits to file, you can use
   * `git add -A`
       + use this every time you end a working session if you have made any changes needing to be recorded